KULeuven-Diepenbeek/course_soc-lab/content/ch2_soc/1_soc.md

 Your IP component will be reachable by the processor through an address.
 This is called **Memory-Mapped IO (MMIO)**.
 The interface that is generated already provides a number of **slave register** in xmas_light_v1_0_S00_AXI.
 When the processor read from (or writes to) a certain address, these operations actually target these registers.
 It is up to you (the designer) **how** you will wire up these registers to your design.

 For example: the 32-bit slave register 0 will be connected to the **command** input.
-The LSB of slave register 1 will be connected to thte **command valid**.
+The LSB of slave register 1 will be connected to the **command valid**.

 <!--
 {{< youtube id="B-F_jVeAcfs?rel=0" >}}